cedowens/chromedp-remotedebugger-example/README.md

 # chromedp-remotedebugger-example

-An example of how to use chromedp to run Chrome headless with the remote debugger port programmatically
+A super simple example of how to use chromedp to run Chrome headless with the remote debugger port programmatically.

+## Steps
+1. > go mod init example/chrome-remotedebugger-example
+2. > go build
+3. run the binary

+***Note: I added a 1 minute chromedp sleep so that the remote debugger runs long enough for the remote debugging port to be interacted with.
+You can adjust that time slot upward as needed.